teng10/qhack23_rydberg_graph/README.md

 # qhack23_project
 ==================
  - Team name: QuantuMother
- - In this Readme.md for QHack 2023 `project name`, we are including notebooks or pdfs in this repository.
+ - In this Readme.md for QHack 2023 `Quantum Graph Neural Network for graph structured data using classical initialization`, we are including notebooks or pdfs in this repository.
 This repository will contain the entire project.

 ## Completion Criteria: